Neutrino Decoupling Is Altered by Flavor Conversion: Interplay between slow and fast flavor instabilities

 The linear stability analysis consists of linearizing the equations of motion and calculating the growth rate of the flavor instability~\cite{Banerjee:2011fj}.
 By setting the collision and the advective terms to zero ($\vec{v}=0$), expanding Eq.~\ref{mix:eom} in the off-diagonal component, and ignoring $\mathcal{O}(\rho_{ex}^{2}$) and higher order terms, the solutions are of the form:

 The collective nature of flavor evolution ensures that the eigenvalue $\Omega$ is the same for neutrinos and antineutrinos and also the same for all values of $\cos\theta$.
 When a flavor instability is present, $\Omega$ has a positive imaginary component, called growth rate and denoted by $\kappa$.
-It should be noted that, although the complex eigenvalues are always present in complex conjugate pairs in the absence of the collision term, this is not the case in the presence of collisions~\cite{Cirigliano:2017hmk}; which however we do not consider here.
-It should be noted, however, that the presence of neutrino flavor instability does not necessarily imply significant flavor transformation~\cite{Padilla-Gay:2020uxa}.
+It should be noted that, although the complex eigenvalues are always present in complex conjugate pairs in the absence of the collision term, this is not the case in the presence of collisions~\cite{Cirigliano:2017hmk}, which we do not consider here.
+However, the presence of a neutrino flavor instability does not necessarily imply significant flavor transformation~\cite{Padilla-Gay:2020uxa}.

 Figure~\ref{growth} shows the growth rate as a function of radius for $\omega = 0$ (fast conversion) and $\omega =0.32$~km$^{-1}$ adopted in our work.
-Interestingly, for most of the radial range, the neutrino flavor instability does not exist for $\omega=0$, implying that initially the neutrino flavor evolution is not driven by ELN crossings, but by the vacuum term.
+Interestingly, for most of the radial range, the neutrino flavor instability does not exist for $\omega=0$ for the homogeneous mode because of the shape of our ELN distributions.
+This implies that initially the neutrino flavor evolution is not driven by ELN crossings, but by the vacuum term for $k=0$.
 Fast flavor instabilities are only present in a small radial range around $\sim 21$~km.
 In addition, once triggered, fast flavor mixing is further affected by the vacuum frequency~\cite{Shalgar:2020xns}.
-By comparing Fig.~\ref{growth} with Figs.~\ref{angintn} and ~\ref{angleave}, we note that although the neutrino flavor instability exists for $r \gtrsim 18$~km, the magnitude of the neutrino flavor transformation is not directly correlated to $\kappa$, in agreement with the findings of Ref.~\cite{Padilla-Gay:2020uxa} in the context of fast flavor transformation.
+We stress that these findings imply an interplay between fast and slow conversion and do not intend to suggest that the slow modes are dominant for any $k$.
+By comparing Fig.~\ref{growth} with Figs.~\ref{angleave} and \ref{angintn}, we note that although the neutrino flavor instability exists for $r \gtrsim 18$~km, the magnitude of the neutrino flavor transformation is not directly correlated to $\kappa$, in agreement with the findings of Ref.~\cite{Padilla-Gay:2020uxa} in the context of fast flavor transformation.